 Jesu is one of the heavier, darker sounding collective’s featured on this list.
 The group got together after the break up of Godflesh (and they carried a similar sentiment over to this project).

-(Godflesh has since gotten back together and are currently active.)
-Jesu’s debut self titled release features minimal vocals and instead lets the music carry most of the weight.
+(Godflesh has since gotten back together and is currently active.)
+Jesu’s debut self-titled release features minimal vocals and instead lets the music carry most of the weight.

 When the vocals do arrive, their a much-welcomed presence – serving to add yet another layer to the already complex song structure.
 Musically heavier than most of the other bands here, controlled chaos that’s offset by laid back vocals and slow delivery define Jesu and their total of 5 full-length contributions thus far.